nyumaya/nyumaya_benchmark_public/README.md

 Ambient Noises partly taken from public domain sounds of freesound.
 It consists mostly of longer recordings of fireworks, beach sounds, rain, wind, shower etc.
 No intelligible speech is present.

+3.radio_tv_test_v1.1 (11.3 hours)
+Mixture of far field and near field recordings of webradios

+4. car_bike_test_v1.1 (13.4 hours)
+Recordings from inside cars and on bikes

 ## Adding own scenarios